Skip to content

 Therapies:

-• Physiotherapy: Cardiac rehab programs can help manage arrhythmias.
+• Physiotherapy: Cardiac rehabilitation programs can help manage abnormal heart rhythms and improve overall heart function.

-• Exercise Therapy: Regular exercise can help maintain a healthy heart rhythm.
+• Exercise Therapy: Regular exercise under medical advice helps maintain a healthy heart rhythm and strengthens the heart muscle.

 The Compression Care team offers complimentary consultations and fittings.

-Reach out with questions or to learn more about how compression may be helpful for you.
+Reach out with questions or to learn more about how compression therapy may be helpful for you.

 Email: hello@compressioncare.ca